JcMinarro/Philology/README.md

 class App : Application() {
     override fun onCreate() {
         super.onCreate()
         // Init Philology with our PhilologyRepositoryFactory
         Philology.init(MyPhilologyRepositoryFactory)
         // Add PhilologyInterceptor to ViewPump
-// If you are already using Calligraphy you can add both interceptors, there is no problem
+        // If you are already using Calligraphy you can add both interceptors, there is no problem ViewPump.init(ViewPump.builder().addInterceptor(PhilologyInterceptor).build())
-        ViewPump.init(ViewPump.builder().addInterceptor(PhilologyInterceptor).build())
     }
 }

 object MyPhilologyRepositoryFactory : PhilologyRepositoryFactory {
-    override fun getPhilologyRepository(locale: Locale): PhilologyRepository? = when {
+    override fun getPhilologyRepository(locale: Locale): PhilologyRepository? = when (locale.language) {
-        Locale.ENGLISH.language  == locale.language -> EnglishPhilologyRepository
+        Locale.ENGLISH.language -> EnglishPhilologyRepository
-        Locale("es", "ES").language == locale.language -> SpanishPhilologyRepository
+        Locale("es", "ES").language -> SpanishPhilologyRepository
         // If we don't support a language we could return null as PhilologyRepository and
-// values from the strings resources file will be used
-        else -> null
+        // values from the strings resources file will be used else -> null
     }
 }